johndavidsparrow/gutenberg-faq-schema/readme.txt

 == Changelog ==

-= 0.1.0 =
+= 0.2.0 =
-* Release

-== Arbitrary section ==

-You may provide arbitrary sections, in the same format as the ones above.
-This may be of use for extremely complicated plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
-Arbitrary sections will be shown below the built-in sections outlined above.
+* First release that doesn't break in some way, shape or form.